AtlasPlato/logstash-filter-ldap/README.md

 This plugin was strongly inspired by the [logstash_filter_LDAPresolve](https://github.com/EricDeveaud/logstash_filter_LDAPresolve), made by [EricDeveaud](https://github.com/EricDeveaud)

+## TODO

+Instead creating one connection for each evenement, create only one into the instance class, with a retry number set-up into the configuration file

 ## Contributing

 All contributions are welcome: ideas, patches, documentation, bug reports, complaints, and even something you drew up on a napkin.